Recipe for Greek Chicken Souvlaki

-Coffee, tea, and even juice is pretty ubiquitous when it comes to breakfast around the world, but there are plenty of other beverages to choose from when dining overseas.
+Coffee, tea, and even juice are pretty ubiquitous when it comes to breakfast around the world, but there are plenty of other beverages to choose from when dining overseas.
 Just as every country has their own delicacies and gastronomical treats, so too do they have their own traditional breakfast beverages that they pair with their meal, just as many do with wine for lunch and dinner.

 Hot chocolate, for one, is a popular beverage to consume, whether you’re dining on a baguette in France during a cooking vacation, or exploring Mexico.
 In France, le chocolat chaud is a rich, delicious experience, no matter what the time of year, and it’s often made with milk instead of cream, as well as top-quality chocolate, naturally.